FunTechInc/use-shader-fx/README.md

    resolution?: THREE.Vector2[];
    /** default:0.0[] */
    boderRadius?: number[];
+   /** the angle you want to rotate */ rotation?: THREE.Euler[];
    /** Array of callback functions when crossed */ onIntersect?: ((entry: IntersectionObserverEntry) => void)[];
+   /** Because DOM rendering and React updates occur asynchronously, there may be a lag between updating dependent arrays and setting DOM arrays.
+That's what the Key is for.
+If the dependent array is updated but the Key is not, the loop will skip and return an empty texture.
+By updating the timing key when DOM acquisition is complete, you can perfectly synchronize DOM and Mesh updates. */ updateKey?: Key;
 };
 ```

+`updateKey` : Because DOM rendering and React updates occur asynchronously, there may be a lag between updating dependent arrays and setting DOM arrays.
+That's what the Key is for.
+If the dependent array is updated but the Key is not, the loop will skip and return an empty texture.
+By updating the timing key when DOM acquisition is complete, you can perfectly synchronize DOM and Mesh updates.